jcarter62/trimark-email-import/Readme.md

-# Trimark Email Import
+# Trimark Readings File Import

 ## Overview

-This Python project is designed to read Excel files and write the data to a SQL Server database.
+This Python project is designed to read Excel files sent from Trimark Service and write the data to a SQL Server database.
 It is particularly useful for automating the process of importing data from Excel spreadsheets into a database.

 ## Requirements